Anduin2017/Reimage-Windows/README.md

 iex ((New-Object System.Net.WebClient).DownloadString('https://github.com/Anduin2017/configuration-script-win/raw/main/Reimage.ps1'))
 ```

 It will ask you the downloaded Windows ISO file.
-You can download it with any tool you like, and provide it the file.
+You can download it with any tool you like, and provide it the file name.

 It will ask you for a clean disk drive.
 For example: Disk `E:\`.
-Provide it any disk you like.
+Provide it with any disk you like.
+(Except current OS drive)

 In China?
 There is a proxy for China network which bypass the firewall.